ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-mzr.md

 {:note: .note}
 {:important: .important}

-# Multi-zone region
+# Multizone region
 {: #fss-mzr}

-Expanding the single zone region topology into a multi-zone region (MZR) topology, introduces complexity around high availability of components.
+Expanding the single zone region topology into a multizone region (MZR) topology, introduces complexity around high availability of components.
 It also introduces some new capabilities, including stretch network between the data centers and stretched VSAN.

 ## Multi data center view
 {: #fss-mzr-view}